Workers Comp

 To develop appropriate coverage for a Home Care firm, it's essential to appreciate the practices, demands and risks of this industry.
 Buying the insurance is only the first step.
 More important is educating the home care agency on what loss prevention and safety policies are needed to control workers' compensation costs.

-In the Home Care industry, Workers Compensation insurance is your second highest cost after payroll.
-That means that your profitability is directly linked to your Workers Compensation Insurance Cost.
+In the Home Care industry, Workers Compensation insurance is your second or third highest cost after payroll and/or royalties That means that your profitability is directly linked to your Workers Compensation Insurance Cost.

 Example

 After 2 to 3 years of being in business you will be given an Experience Modification Factor based on your claims.
-A factor of 1.00 is break even.
-1.20 factors is a debit of 20% -.80 is a credit factor of 20% – Examples to show effects of this:
+A factor of 1.00 is a break even.
+1.20 factors is a debit of 20% – .80 is a credit factor of 20%.

 Modified Premium